mikros-dev/mikros-rs/docs/mikros.md

 - services: a map of service definitions, to set custom service kind settings for the application.
 - clients: a map of client connection definitions, for dependent applications.
+- service: a structure free service definition that the service can use for its own settings.

 Example: